blen-assefa/public_html/README.md

 # SE-Sprint-02-Team-17
 The application is hosted on Clamv.
 It can be accessed via: [Corona Archive](https://clabsql.clamv.jacobs-university.de/~sgiri/se-02-team-17/) or copy and paste the following link into your browser.
+The application can also be manually tested with the dummy data provided within this readme file.

    https://clabsql.clamv.jacobs-university.de/~sgiri/se-02-team-17/